 Once the test is complete, the professional will meet up with you and discuss the results.
 Based on the findings, appropriate treatment options are recommended.
 The treatment options may include counseling, medication, behavioral training, and/or lifestyle changes.

-It is very important to get an accurate diagnosis from a professional.
+It is imperative to get an accurate diagnosis from a professional.
 A psychiatrist, psychologist, psychotherapist, neurologist, and some physicians can diagnose ADHD.
 Furthermore, diagnoses can be a pathway to getting help.

 Is There Any Cure For ADHD?